rubygems/rfcs/text/0000-ownership-transfer.md

 View additions/modifications are as follows:

 - Add view for adding/removing an owner to the gem.
+- Add view for easy audits with details about owners like MFA, user who approved the ownership, timestamp of ownership addition.
 - Add a filter to search gems which have `ownership request`.
 This includes both of the above cases.
 - Add a button to apply for adoption in the gem show page.
 - Add view to list all ownership applications and allow the owner to accept / decline the applications.